deepinv/deepinv/docs/source/contributing.rst

 installation methods.

 Some contributions require software beyond Python packages.
-This is, for instance, the case for PET physics.
+This is, for instance, the case for :class:`PET physics <deepinv.physics.PET>`.
 If you want to contribute related features, use the repository's full `Pixi <https://pixi.sh>`_ development environment:

 .. code-block:: bash